State House 49 Democratic nominee to be decided by ranked choice voting

 The second choice selection for those who voted for Perreault will be tabulated in Augusta and assigned to either Arford or Wilson, at which point the winner will be decided.

-Perreault said in Facebook Tuesday night that while the votes didn’t go her way, whoever represented the Democrats in November will “do an amazing job.”
+Perreault said on Facebook Tuesday night that while the votes didn’t go her way, whoever represented the Democrats in November will “do an amazing job.”

 Republican Carole Graves and Green Independent Fred Horch ran uncontested and will represent their respective parties in the November election.

-The candidates are vying for the seat being vacated by Mattie Daughtry, who is leaving after two terms and is hoping to fill Sen. Brownie Carson’s shoes in the Maine State Senate representing District 24.
+The candidates are vying for the seat being vacated by Mattie Daughtry, who is leaving after two terms to fill Sen. Brownie Carson’s shoes in the Maine State Senate representing District 24.

 Comments are not available on this story.